Fatty Liver Breakfast Ideas [Updated for 2023]

 You can also replace the ricotta with a garlic clove and rub it over the toast when it’s warm, then place the avocado slices over – it’s insanely delicious!

-Just remember that I recommend eating a maximum of 2 slices of bread per day.
+Just remember that I recommend eating a maximum of 2 slices of bread per day if you have a fatty liver disease.

 Viking Crispbread with salmon